 Executive Summary 1

 Agency Profile 2

 Office of Inspector General 4

 Audit Program 5

-Investigations Program 7
+Investigations Program 8

-Legislation, Regulations and Policy 9
+Legislation, Regulations and Policy 10

-Liaison Activities 11
+Liaison Activities 12

-Information Required by the Act 12
+Information Required by the Act 13

-Audit Reports by Subject Matter 13
+Audit Reports by Subject Matter 15

-Appendix 15
+Appendix 17

-hereby submit the Semiannual Report for the period April 1, 2015-September 30, 2015.
+hereby submit the Semiannual Report for the period October 1, 2015 - March 31, 2016.
 This report summarizes the major activities and accomplishments of the Office of Inspector General of the National Labor Relations Board and its submission is in accordance with the Inspector General Act of 1978, as amended.
 Section 5 of the Inspector General Act requires that the Chairman transmit this report to the appropriate committees or subcommittees of Congress within 30 days of its receipt.

-In the audit program, the Office of Inspector General issued one audit report and completed the Improper Payments Information Act report to Congress and the Office of Management and Budget.
-In the investigation program, the Office of Inspector General processed 139 contacts, initiated 6 cases, closed 4 cases, and issued 3 investigative reports.
-Our investigative efforts resulted in a retirement in lieu of disciplinary action, two reprimands, and an indefinite suspension.
-The U.S. Department of Justice was notified of two matters.
+In the audit program, the Office of Inspector General issued one audit report, conducted the annual review required by the Federal Information Security Management Act, issued a memorandum identifying the Agency's top management and performance challenges, and reported to the Office of Management and Budget on the Agency's progress in implementing recommendations related to Government charge cards in accordance with the Government Charge Card Abuse Prevention Act.
+In the investigation program, the Office of Inspector General processed 130 contacts, initiated 7 cases, closed 5 cases, and issued 3 investigative reports.
+Our investigative efforts resulted in a suspension, a demotion, and a recovery of \$4,174.07 in lost time.
+The U.S. Department of Justice was notified of three matters.